Team structure

 - Depart hospital at 8:30pm after signing out to cardiology NF team.

-- Receive up to 3 holdovers from night float team, to total team cap of 8
+- Receive up to 3 holdovers from NF team, to total team cap of 8

 - The night team should always give admissions preferentially to the short call team first, to fill the short call team before filling the long call team.